talk2mayor/soccer-prediction-bot/README.md

 ## Overview

-The Soccer Prediction App is a Python application that predicts the outcomes of soccer matches using machine learning.
+The Soccer Prediction Bot is a Python application that predicts the outcomes of soccer matches using machine learning.
 It integrates with a soccer data API to fetch live and historical match data, processes the data, and makes predictions for upcoming matches.

 ## Features